FleekHQ/fleek-docs/docs/storage/storage-app.md

 ## View File Details

-When you open an individual file you can see detials about that particual file including the Image Preview, Object URL, Name, Size, and the IPFS Hash.
+When you open an individual file you can see details about that particual file including the Image Preview, Object URL, Name, Size, and the IPFS Hash.

 ![](imgs/file-specific-page.png)